List of Green Lanterns: Laira

-After preventing the invasion of Coast City by the Sinestro Corps, Laira visits the Crypt of the Green Lanterns to mourn Ke'Haan's death.
-Hannu reveals their attraction to one another to Boodikka, but explains that (before his death) Ke'Haan refuses Laira because he has a family on his home planet.
-Laira and the Lost Lanterns set out to his home world to deliver news of his death, only to find that his family has been murdered by Sinestro Corps member Amon Sur.
-The killer willingly submits to the Lanterns so that news of his actions will spread.
+After Ke'Haan is killed, Laira and the Lost Lanterns set out to his home world to deliver news of his death, only to find that his family has been murdered by Sinestro Corps member Amon Sur.
 Enraged by this, Laira kills Amon.
-Afterwards, Laira is held in custody on Oa, while the Lanterns who had seen her crime testify against her.
-She is placed in the custody of the newly founded Alpha Lanterns, and tried by the Guardians, who find her guilty and strip her of her power ring.
+Laira is placed in the custody of the Alpha Lanterns and tried by the Guardians, who find her guilty and strip her of her power ring.

 After her trial, Laira is arranged to be transported back to her home world, Jayd, by Hannu.
-However, a red power ring attacks their ship and chooses Laira as its bearer; making her the second Red Lantern.
+However, a red power ring attacks their ship and chooses Laira as its bearer; making her a Red Lantern.
 Under the influence of the red light, Laira's personality degenerates to the point where she is little more than a snarling beast; obsessed with revenge against Sinestro and showing no recognition when confronted by Hal Jordan and John Stewart.
-During a skirmish on the prison planet Ysmault with multiple Lanterns, Hal managed to reach Laira, who was able to see past her rage and regained some control, even asking Jordan for help, but she is nevertheless killed by Sinestro.
-Learning of her demise, the Guardians view her as dying in disgrace as a Red Lantern and renegade despite Jordan's protests.
+During a skirmish on the prison planet Ysmault with multiple Lanterns, Hal reaches Laira, but she is killed by Sinestro.

-Following the rise of Nekron and the Black Lantern Corps, a Black Lantern Ring attached itself to Laira's corpse and she was revived as a Black Lantern.
-After Nekron's defeat at the hands of Hal Jordan and his newly formed White Lantern Corps, Laira's ring was destroyed, reverting her to a corpse.

-Laira's trial is referred to in The New 52, in Green Lantern Corps (vol. 3) #9.
-In DC Rebirth, she is seen among the fallen Green Lanterns in the Emerald Space.